w3f/General-Grants-Program/grants/speculative/crust.md

 **Zikun Fan**
 Zikun is experienced in both cloud computing and blockchain technologies.
 Zikun got his master degree in Computer Science from ZheJiang University and majored in distributed cloud computing.
 He received the PhD offer from CERCS Lab of Georgia Tech.
 Zikun worked in Microsoft on Azure Kubernetes, distributed computing and blockchain based projects.

+**Yang Zhao**
+Yang has extensive work experience in the fields of security and distributed storage.
+Yang graduated from the Department of Electronics of Tsinghua University and obtained his master's degree in the complex network laboratory.
+He has participated in many open source projects and made significant contributions.
+Yang worked in Microsoft on cyber security, distributed storage and big data based projects.

+**Dean Yan**
+Dean is experienced in information security and blockchain technologies.
+Dean got his master degree in Computer Science from Nanjing University of Posts and Telecommunications and majored in opportunistic network.
+Before Crust project, Dean has been working in Cisco on supply chain blockchain based projects, one of his innovation projects was announced in global Development@Cisco conference.

 ## Development Roadmap